DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

 ### Get help

+To get advice about training to teach, you can:

+* call +44 (0) 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) – calls are free within the UK but will otherwise be charged at your standard rate
+* use the live chat service at the bottom of this page
+* [sign up to get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone

+### Get help with international qualifications

 If your qualifications come from a non-UK institution, your teacher training provider may want to see a [statement of comparability](https://enic.org.uk/Qualifications/SOC/Default.aspx) from UK ENIC.
 A statement of comparability proves that your school and university qualifications are the same standard as UK GCSEs and a UK undergraduate degree.

-For help with this and other aspects of training to teach, you can:

-* call +44 800 389 2500, Monday to Friday between 8:30am and 5:30pm (UK local time) – calls will be charged at your standard rate
-* use the live chat service at the bottom of this page
-* [sign up to get a dedicated adviser](https://adviser-getintoteaching.education.gov.uk/) – you’ll be asked for your phone number, email and location so a teacher training adviser can call you back in your time zone
+Call us on +44 800 389 2500 for:

+* guidance on the UK equivalents of your qualifications
+* a free statement of comparability, once you’ve submitted your application, if your provider asks for this
+* advice about what to do if you do not have English, maths and science qualifications of grade 4 GCSE standard

 ### Further information